Lucile Pothier replaced Jessica Ginier, injured, at selection course for the French team in Perpignan. Focus on this player still unknown in France.

 Lucile Pothier: Yes it gave me full of desire and motivation to train to work on game situations where I was less comfortable during the internship.
 I am in the process of making inquiries to potentially train more regularly in Lyon at the end of the week.
 I am fortunate to work in the world of sport, it is a fairly flexible environment.

 Xan is a fan of padel.
-But also rugby!
+But also of rugby!
 And his posts are just as punchy.
-Physical trainer of several padel, he unearths atypical posts or deals with topical subjects.
-It also gives you some tips to develop your physique for the padel.
-Clearly, he imposes his offensive style as on the field of padel !
+Physical trainer of several padel players, he finds atypical posts or deals with current topics.
+He also gives you some advice to develop your physique for padel.
+Clearly, he imposes his offensive style as on the padel court!